 In the beginning, Daughter had this look on her face like…she hated this, she hated hiking, she hated me, possibly all of the above.

-Daughter was so excited.
+My daughter was so excited.
 Great!
 We did it!
-She slugged some water and took some photos and texted all of her friends the pics talking about how she climbed a mountain, and how it was in the desert and going on and on…until we tapped her on the shoulder and told her this wasn’t the top yet.
+She slugged some water and took some photos.
+Then she texted all of her friends the pics talking about how she climbed a desert mountain, and going on and on.
+Then we tapped her on the shoulder and told her this wasn’t the top yet.
 “SERIOUSLY?” eyes wide.
 And off we went.

 When we did reach the highest hikable point, and she looked out over the side to see the amazing views, I could see the pride in her shoulders and her smile.
 Her eyes were lit up, and well, the rest of her was just sweaty.
 She saw me standing there, watching her and came over and said to me (hold on, I have to put this in bold)